opensim-stack/.github/profile/README.md

  * [opensim-console2mcp](https://github.com/opensim-stack/opensim-console2mcp).
 An MCP server that exposes the OpenSimulator console to agents.
  * [opensim-metaverse2mcp](https://github.com/opensim-stack/opensim-metaverse2mcp).
 An MCP server that logs on as a bot to the virtual world.
 The goal is, anything a player can do in world, the bot can do as well.
 A lot is already covered!
- * [opensim-metaverse2mcp](https://github.com/opensim-stack/opensim-blender).
-An MCP server that runs with a headless Blender instance, allowing creation and import of 3D models from inside the Simulator.
+ * [opensim-blender](https://github.com/opensim-stack/opensim-blender).
+An MCP server that runs with a headless [https://www.blender.org/lab/mcp-server/](Blender) instance, allowing creation and import of 3D models from inside the Simulator. *In progress*